 Monica Berg | Credo Sour

-According to Monica Berg, who helms Himkok, Oslo’s leading cocktail bar, the next few years will see a greater balance between locavore movements and sustainable industry.
+According to Monica Berg, who opened Himkok, Oslo’s leading cocktail bar, the next few years will see a greater balance between locavore movements and sustainable industry.
 “Working with local produce and global brands is important,” explains Berg, “and I don’t think one excludes the other.”
 (Hers is a view shared by a number of forward thinking bar directors, who recognize the sustainable side of industrialization and are exploring that vision through an unconventional approach to drinks.)
 For Berg, this often means finding alternative sources for key cocktail components typically not sourced locally, like citrus.
 “Often we limit ourselves to citrus as the major source of acidity in bars, and I think that in the future this will become more diversified,” she explains.
 For her Credo Sour, Berg swaps out the expected lemon or lime for a lactic acid-based whey cordial that’s shaken with vodka, aquavit and Cocchi Americano.
 “If citrus is amazing where you live and work, then use it,” she says, “but if its not, then why not use something else?”

 Sam Anderson | Tide Pool